javelit/docs/content/kb/deployments/increase-upload-limit-cloud.md

 ---
 title: How do I increase the upload limit of st.file_uploader on Streamlit Community Cloud?
 slug: /knowledge-base/deploy/increase-file-uploader-limit-streamlit-cloud
+ignore: true
 ---

 # How do I increase the upload limit of st.file_uploader on Streamlit Community Cloud?